Miss Americana

-Miss Americana (also known as Taylor Swift: Miss Americana) is a 2020 American documentary film that follows singer-songwriter Taylor Swift and her life over the course of several years of her career.
+Miss Americana (also known as Taylor Swift: Miss Americana) is a 2020 American documentary film that follows the singer-songwriter Taylor Swift and her life over the course of several years of her career.
 It was directed by Lana Wilson, produced by Tremolo Productions, and released to Netflix and select theaters on January 31, 2020.
 The film is titled after "Miss Americana & the Heartbreak Prince", a 2019 song by Swift.

 The film has been described as an unvarnished and emotionally revealing look at Swift, during a metamorphic phase in her life, as she learns to accept her role as not only a singer-songwriter and entertainer, but as an influential woman "harnessing the full power of her voice."
-It is set in the time period spanning from Swift's Reputation Stadium Tour (2018) to the release roll-out of her seventh studio album Lover (2019), dotted with flashback video-clips portraying several undisclosed events of her life and career.
+It is set in the time period spanning from Swift's Reputation Stadium Tour (2018) to the release roll-out of her seventh studio album Lover (2019), dotted with flashback video clips portraying several undisclosed events of her life and career.

-Premiering at the opening night of 2020 Sundance Film Festival on January 23, 2020, Miss Americana collected critical acclaim centering on its emotion, intimacy, and vulnerable topics.
+Premiering at the opening night of 2020 Sundance Film Festival on January 23, 2020, Miss Americana was praised for its emotion, intimacy, and vulnerable topics.
 Reviews complimented Swift's honesty and personality.
 Accompanying the film's release, "Only the Young", a song by Swift featured in the end credits, was released as a promotional single.
 Miss Americana was selected by the National Board of Review as one of the five best documentaries of 2020.
-Publications have named it amongst the best Netflix films and biographical documentaries, and regard it a pivotal moment for Swift's career.
+Publications have named it amongst the best Netflix films and biographical documentaries and regard it a pivotal moment for Swift's career.

 Synopsis

 Miss Americana follows Swift during a transitional phase in her career, as she wraps up her 2018 Reputation Stadium Tour and began creating her 2019 album Lover, while covering several years of her life through a biographical compilation of interviews, flashbacks, studio footage, home videos, cellphone videos and concert recordings.
-It focuses on sensitive subjects that Swift often avoided in interviews, such as her past battle with body dysmorphia and eating disorder, her mother's cancer diagnosis, the toxic internet culture and media scrutiny she faces, her sexual assault trial, and decision to go public with her political views, including LGBTQ+ allyship.
+It focuses on sensitive subjects that Swift often avoided in interviews, such as her past battle with body dysmorphia and eating disorder, her mother's cancer diagnosis, the toxic Internet culture and media scrutiny she faces, her sexual assault trial, and decision to go public with her political views, including LGBTQ+ allyship.

 Netflix described the film as a "raw and emotionally revealing look" at Swift "during a transformational period in her life as she learns to embrace her role not only as a songwriter and performer, but as a woman harnessing the full power of her voice".
 The Sundance Institute outlined: "Director Lana Wilson offers a multifaceted window into Swift, her creative process, and her singular experience of being one of the brightest lights on the world's global stage.
 Showcasing Swift's trademark vulnerability and her fierce intelligence and wit, Wilson captures moments both tender and exhilarating as the superstar embarks on the latest chapter of her already extraordinary career."